ome/omero-webtest/README.rst

 **Warning**:

 OMERO.webtest version 0.2.x requires OMERO.web **5.2.6 or newer**.
-This is due to Django Framework compatibility and to a required package reorganization in OMERO.webtest in version 0.2.0 so the application can be distributed using Python Package Manager PyPi.
+This is due to a Django Framework compatibility and to a required package reorganization in OMERO.webtest in version 0.2.0 so the application can be distributed from Python Package Index `PyPi <https://https://pypi.python.org/pypi>`_.

 Examples